 - It came from Maslow’s curiosity about why men don’t aspire for something that matches its complex nature considering his spiritual self

 - A conceptualized human needs model is represented through a pyramid in ascending order starting with physiological needs as the base, safety, and security at the second level, love and belongingness on the third, self-esteem on the fourth, and the last sits atop the summit, self-actualization.

 - Needs at this level root from the body’s calling to growth.
 Hence, an adaptation of the word ‘physiological.’

 - Attending to these needs assures one’s survival.

 - Deteriorates one’s physical performance and thought process if not met

-- Needs immediate action such as food, oxygen, air, water, shelter, even sex, (with that basic instinct to breed)
+- Needs immediate action such as food, oxygen, air, water, shelter, and even sex, (with that basic instinct to breed)

-- Nurses take this as the first needs to be attended to above all.
+- Nurses take this as the first that needs to be attended to above all.
 Understanding the nature of these needs helps the nursing care plan to prioritize efficiently.

 2. Safety and Security Needs

 - The need for protection and stability falls under this level.